< All Posts

 Collaborative procurement works well for categories where the product or service is sufficiently standardised: office supplies, laboratory consumables, energy, telecommunications, and certain IT categories.
 It works less well for categories that are highly specific to an individual university's requirements, such as specialist research equipment or bespoke professional services.

 Spend visibility first.
 Most universities do not have a clear, consolidated view of what they spend, with whom, and on what terms.
-Building this visibility, through spend analysis of accounts payable data, contract registers, and purchasing card transactions, is the essential first step.
+Building this visibility through spend analysis of accounts payable data, contract registers, and purchasing card transactions is the essential first step.
 The spend analysis will reveal the fragmentation, the concentration, and the specific categories where the opportunity is largest.

 Prioritise categories.
 Not every category needs the same level of procurement attention.
 Prioritise based on spend value, savings potential, contract expiry timing, and ease of implementation.
-Typically, IT, FM, professional services, and laboratory consumables emerge as the highest-priority categories.
+IT, FM, professional services, and laboratory consumables typically emerge as the highest-priority categories.

 Build category strategies.
 For each priority category, develop a procurement strategy: what does the supply market look like, what is the university's current commercial position, what is achievable, and what is the recommended approach to market?
 This might involve a competitive tender, a contract renegotiation, a supplier consolidation, or a demand management initiative, depending on the category.

 Run structured go-to-market processes.
 When the strategy calls for competitive process, run it properly: clear specifications, well-structured evaluation criteria, genuine competitive tension, and commercial negotiation.
 This is where the savings are captured.
-A well-run tender process for a major spend category will typically deliver 8 to 15 percent improvement on the incumbent pricing.

 Build internal capability.
 Sustainable procurement improvement requires internal capability.
 This does not mean building a large procurement team.
 It means investing in a small number of capable people with the skills and authority to manage the university's highest-value spend categories strategically.